BitEU/FENDER/readme.md

 * Make this program compliant with leading guidelines (ISO 27037?
 NIST 800-86?)
     * NIST 800-86
         * Need more contextual reporting (offsets, file paths, etc)
-    *  ISO 27037
-        * Prompt for Examiner Name" and "Case Number"
-        * SHA256 hash the generated report to log file
-        * Reinforce the idea of only performing actions on copies of data
-        * Secure deletion of temporary files
 * Improve unit testing
 * Input sanitization
 * Memory efficient processing